 SO, do a little 1-2-switch-er-oo and throw out S-O-M-E of the tomatoes, swap in VRY VRY Mexican-food-appropriate salsa, throw in some SUPER necessary taco seasoning and serve it up over some tangy-zesty cilantro lime cauliflower rice with ALL the creamy, lusciously-smooth avocado that your little Mexican-food-<3ing-SOUL could ever dream about this side of dinner.

-Considering that you guys super-enjoyed filling your hungry bellies with Mexican zucchini lasagna, “cheesy” Mexican quinoa and that chicken Mexican rice casserole, my food-making-senses are tingling with the knowledge you are MUCHO okay with this little ethnic swap.
+Considering that you guys ate UP the easy Mexican meatballs and then super-enjoyed filling your hungry bellies with Mexican zucchini lasagna, “cheesy” Mexican quinoa and that chicken Mexican rice casserole, my food-making-senses are tingling with the knowledge you are MUCHO okay with this little ethnic swap.

 Really though?
 How did I think I used to NOT LIKE Mexican food?
 Why is there not more of it in Canada so that I could have spent my younger years LOVING ON IT HARD?